Edgio/ec-sdk-go/Onboarding.md

 # Onboarding: ec-go-sdk

 ## Purpose
-This document is a collection of all onboarding related information, tips & tricks, etc. for first-time SDK contributers.
+This document is a collection of all onboarding-related information, tips & tricks, etc. for first-time SDK contributors.

 ## Learning Resources
 The internet contains a plethora of learning resources for the Go language.